Skip to main content

 A letter from your healthcare provider is the standard format for this communication.
 This document should be crafted with care to provide clear, actionable information.
 It serves as the clinical evidence that underpins the interactive process.

-The letter must verify the existence of a that substantially limits one or more major life activities, which is the legal definition of a disability under the ADA.
+The letter must verify the existence of a medical condition that substantially limits one or more major life activities, which is the legal definition of a disability under the ADA.
 It then needs to describe how this limitation interferes with your ability to participate in the specific wellness activity in question.

 The following elements are essential for effective documentation: